 Central Park across the street from Brooklyn Park’s Operations and Maintenance facility, 8300 Noble Ave N.

 Date and time

 Every fall there is a bulky waste curbside cleanup event for approximately one third of the city, based on the three voting districts: East, Central, and West.
 Residents will receive a postcard in the mail indicating which date they are scheduled for pick-up and information about the event.

-The 2019 pick-up will be for residents in the central voting district.
+The 2020 pick-up will be for residents in the east voting district.
 Use the interactive map to find your date.
 If you live in a different district find options on how to get rid of your stuff:

 Find your curbside cleanup date

 No need to make an appointment.
 Trucks will go down your street automatically.
 However, they’ll only go through your area once—no return trips.